Best fitted kitchens suppliers in the UK 2024

 • Installation service: Yes (via TaskRabbit)

 You may already be familiar with IKEA’s DIY, self-assembled furniture, and IKEA kitchens work in the same way.
-Your kitchen cabinets will arrive as frameless, flat-packed pieces.
+Your kitchen cabinets will arrive as flat-packed pieces.

 IKEA offers a wide variety of beautiful, sleek and Scandinavian-inspired kitchen designs in a number of finishes and colours.
 Homeowners can choose every little detail, from worktops and appliances to handles and drawer pulls.